 Today, my friends, we are going to talk about epigraphs.
 Because clearly the plot and the characters of Unspoken are NOTHING compared with my nerdly glee when I went through and read all the epigraphs.
 There are many of them.
 They are all poetry.
 They are all from favorite poets.
 THERE IS ONE FROM CHRISTINA ROSSETT AND ONE FROM SONNETS FROM THE PORTUGUESE AND NOT EVEN THAT ANNOYING ONE EVERYONE QUOTES.
-ELIZABETH BARRETT BROWNING IS MY BFF AND I AM TYPING IN ALL CAPS LIKE A CRAZY PERSON.
+ELIZABETH BARRETT BROWNING IS MY BFF AND I AM TYPING IN ALL CAPS LIKE AN ALL CAPSING PERSON.

 Oh, fine, I’ll talk about something else now.

 Unspoken is the first book in the Lynburn Legacy trilogy.
 As a major fan of pretty much everything Sarah Rees Brennan writes, from her excellent Demon’s Lexicon books to the “Queen of Atlantis” short story, which I love more than cake, I was very very excited for this book.
 Also, Gothics!
 Also mysteries!
 Also short people!
 I am a fan of all of these things.
 Needless to say, I jumped at the chance to read this book on NetGalley (in fact, it is the reason I signed up for NetGalley) and I loved it.
 But I loved it even more when I re-read it after my copy arrived, in all of its red and gold silhouettey beauteousness, which leads me to believe that my brain is just hardwired for the printed word as opposed to ereaders/screen reading.
 But I digress.